Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/README.md

 - **Class**
   SELinux object class, describing the kind of object (e.g., `file`, `dir`, `tcp_socket`).

+- **Level**
+  The sensitivity level and (optionally) categories of an SELinux context, represented as the last field (e.g., `s0`, `s0-s0:c0.c1023`).
+Levels are mainly used in Multi-Level Security (MLS) or Multi-Category Security (MCS) policies to provide finer-grained labeling and access control.

+- **Domain Transition**
+  An SELinux mechanism where a process changes its domain (type), usually by executing a file with a different type.
+This controls how processes switch domains, such as when a service is started by a process manager (e.g., systemd).

 - **Permission / Operation**
   Specific action on a class (e.g., `connect`, `read`, `write`, `getopt`).